‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Famous Booty In Ultra Tight Yoga Pants

 The comment from Sommer alone got a lot of love on the platform as well, with 450 likes of its own.
 In the comments under that particular statement, adorers of both women were begging for the ladies to share their workout experience together, should it ever happen.

 Despite Yanet having fans from all across the globe, most of the comments were written in Spanish.
-The weather girl has a large following from her native country of Mexico since most of them are used to her reading the weather to them every day.
+The weather girl has a large following from her native country of Mexico, since most of them are used to her reading the weather to them every day.
 On the other hand, the universal language of emoji was prevalent in the comment section with plenty of fire-symbols and heart emojis.

-This was the second workout video Yanet posted this week, with another booty workout video taking center stage two days ago.
+This was the second workout video that Yanet posted this week, with another booty workout video taking center stage two days ago.
 In the recent post, Yanet was wearing maroon yoga pants as she exercised on a leg lift, flaunting her behind yet again to the camera.
 That post alone had over 600,000 views, and with her newest post already halfway there, it might become one of her most popular to date.